maoberlehner/markus-oberlehner-net/content/blog/how-to-use-graphql-with-vue-apollo-components-and-netlify-functions.md

 Although I've already experimented a little bit with GraphQL, especially [how to integrate GraphQL in a Vuex powered application](https://markus.oberlehner.net/blog/combining-graphql-and-vuex/), I never took the time to delve into the details.

-In todays article we'll build a simple example application using [Apollo Components](https://vue-apollo.netlify.com/guide/components/) which basically are renderless components (although they do render a wrapper `<div>`) for querying a GraphQL backend.
+In today's article we'll build a simple example application using [Apollo Components](https://vue-apollo.netlify.com/guide/components/) which basically are renderless components (although they do render a wrapper `<div>`) for querying a GraphQL backend.
 Furthermore we’ll set up Netlify Functions to run our GraphQL endpoint.

 <div class="c-content__figure">
   <div class="c-content__broad">